rickstaa/tmux-notify/README.md

 ## Usage

-`prefix + m`: Start monitoring a pane and notify when it finishes.
+- `prefix + m`: Start monitoring a pane and notify when it finishes.

-`prefix + alt + m`: Start monitoring a pane, return it in focus and notify when it finishes.
+- `prefix + alt + m`: Start monitoring a pane, return it in focus and notify when it finishes.

-`prefix + ctrl + M`: Start monitoring pane and notify in bash and telegram when it finishes.

-`prefix + ctrl + alt + M`: Start monitoring a pane, return it in focus and notify in bash and telegram when it finishes.

-`prefix + M`: Cancel monitoring of a pane.
+- `prefix + M`: Cancel monitoring of a pane.

 ## Pre-requisites